Science of People - Logo

 Ask why it’s meaningful to them and tell the story behind it.

-As a virtual team, it’s hard to feel connected to each other.
-This activity is a fun and non-threatening way for a remote employee to share something personal during the meeting time.
+As a virtual team, feeling connected to each other is challenging.
+This activity offers a fun and non-threatening way for remote employees to share something personal during meeting time.
+What are some fun icebreakers for team meetings?
+Show and Tell ranks among the best because it requires zero preparation and reveals genuine personality.

 #23 Virtual Team In-Person Meet-Up